Registration & filing

 02

-Identification of the correct Nice Classification classes for your goods and services
+Identification of the appropriate Nice Classification classes for your goods and services

 03